Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    Two workflows have been identified mapping to the two protocol interfaces.

-   The first workflow uses a separate live encoder as [=Ingest source=] and packager as [=Receiving entity=].
-In this case, interface 1, [[!MPEGCMAF]] (CMAF) ingest may be used.
-This interface uses [[!MPEGCMAF]] to ingest a live encoded stream to the packager.
-The [=Receiving entity=] in this case may do the packaging, encryption, or other active media processing.
+   The first workflow uses a separate live encoder as [=ingest source=] and packager as [=receiving entity=].
+In this case, Interface-1 ([=CMAF Ingest=]) is used to ingest a live encoded stream to the packager.
+The
+   [=receiving entity=] in this case may do the packaging, encryption or other active media processing.
-   This interface is defined in a way that it will be possible to generate streaming presentation based on [[!MPEGDASH]] or HLS [[!RFC8216]] based on information in the ingested stream.
+   This interface is defined in a way that it will be possible to generate streaming presentation based on DASH [[!MPEGDASH]] or HLS [[!RFC8216]] based on information in the ingested stream.

-   The second workflow, constitutes ingest to a passive delivery system such as a cloud storage or a content deliery network (CDN).
+   The second workflow, constitutes ingest to a passive delivery system such as a cloud storage or a CDN.
 In this case the stream needs to be formatted as closely as possible to the final stream for consumption by an end client.
-   This interface is defined in the second part, interface 2 [=DASH ingest=] or [=HLS ingest=].
+   This interface is called Interface-2 ([=DASH Ingest=] or [=HLS Ingest=]).
-   It enables an HTTP POST based version of these commonly used streaming protocols.
-   In this case, besides the media objects, also manifest objects are ingested by the [=Receiving entity=].
+   In this case, besides the media objects, manifest objects are also ingested by the [=receiving entity=].

-    Figure 1: Example with [=CMAF ingest=]
+    Figure 1: Example with [=CMAF Ingest=].
     <figure>
        <img src="Images/Diagram1.png" />
     </figure>

-    Figure 2: Example with DASH ingest
+    Figure 2: Example with [=DASH Ingest=].
     <figure>
       <img src="Images/Diagram2.png" />
     </figure>

     Figure 1 shows an example workflow with live media ingest from an
-    ingest source towards a Receiving entity.
+    ingest source towards a receiving entity.
-    In the example, the Receiving entity
+    In the example, the receiving entity
     prepares the final media presentation for the client.
-    The Receiving entity could be a live packager for DASH or HLS streams.
+    The receiving entity could be a live packager for DASH or HLS streams.
 The segments of the stream may be requested via a CDN that acts as an intermediate proxy.